RyanYuan2020/words-in-videos/README.md

 1. The creative way of matching subtitle and video files exempts users of tedious work of file labelling.

 2. The program is able to parse subtitle files with both extensions `.srt` and `.ass`.

+3. When searching for a word,  all the inflected forms of the word would be match.
+For example, when searching for 'take', entries containing 'takes', 'taking', 'took', 'taken' will be presented as well.